davidshore/chas_portfolio_site/README.md

-# React Portfolio Site with Theme Switching
+# React Portfolio with Admin Page

-Build a responsive portfolio website using Next.js, React, and Tailwind CSS that supports dynamic theme switching (light and dark modes) and user preferences (e.g., font size, reduced motion).
-This project will utilize `useReducer` and `Context` for state management.
+In this assignment, you’ll build a portfolio website using Next.js, React, and Tailwind CSS, where users can:
+✅ Display their projects on a portfolio page
+✅ Add, edit, and delete projects via an admin page
+✅ Save all data in Context so that updates in admin are reflected in portfolio ✅ Persist projects to a JSON string with local storage

+You’ll use React Context for managing projects globally.

+In the next course (Backend and devops), you will publish your portfolio on the web and we will store the JSON in a database.

 ## Building Your Portfolio Site

 - **Hero Section**: Introduce yourself with a compelling headline and a brief bio.
+- **Tech skills**: Display your current skills and experience.
 - **Projects Section**: Display your projects using cards or a grid layout.
 Each project should have a title, description, used tech and possibly a link to the live site or code repository.
 - **Contact Section**: Provide your professional contact information.